webrecorder/browsertrix/docs/user-guide/archived-items.md

 While crawling, Browsertrix will output one or more WACZ files — the crawler aims to output files in consistently sized chunks, and each [crawler instance](workflow-setup.md#crawler-instances) will output separate WACZ files.

-The Files tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes and backup status.
+The files tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes and backup status.
 To combine one or more archived items and download them all as a single WACZ file, add them to a collection and [download the collection](collections.md#downloading-collections).

 ### Error Logs

-The Error Logs tab displays a list of errors encountered during crawling.
+View a list of errors that may have been encountered during crawling.
 Clicking an errors in the list will reveal additional information.

-All log entries with that were recorded in the creation of the Archived Item can be downloaded in JSONL format by pressing the _Download Logs_ button.
+All log entries with that were recorded in the creation of the archived item can be downloaded in JSONL format by pressing the _Download Logs_ button.

 ### Crawl Settings

-The Crawl Settings tab displays the crawl workflow configuration options that were used to generate the resulting archived item.
+View the crawl workflow configuration options that were used to generate the resulting archived item.
 Many of these settings also apply when running crawl analysis.